ManApart/quest-command/notes.md

 - You can jump down if a location is below you, you'll take damage based on your agility + the distance to fall (jump down locations added in link)
 - Burning the apple tree branches should make the user fall

-Every body part has a material
-Every body part has own health?
+Every body part has either a material or a roughness and an angle.
+Used for determining climb difficulty Every body part has own health?
 A material has a hardness
 Fall damage based on defense + hardness of body part landed on